 The '@' variable is an auxiliary variable that is set by some commands.
-For instance, the 'echo' command sets this value to the number of characters that it wrote.
+For instance, the echo command sets this value to the number of characters that it wrote.
 Therefore:

-'''

-losh> echo "Hello"
+losh> echo "Hello" losh> echo \$@ 0x5

-losh> echo $0

-0x5

-'''

-The number "5" is printed because the string "Hello" contains five characters.
+The number 5 is printed because the string Hello contains five characters.

-Please reference the LogicLoader Command Description Manual for specific command descriptions in order to learn which commands set the '@' variable, and if so, the usage of these commands.
+Please reference the LogicLoader v2.5 Command Description Manual for specific command descriptions in order to learn which commands set the '@' variable and how to use these commands.